 There are a lot of bands I want to see live, but there are also a few musical places I want to see too, as well as special events.
-From fesitvals to a rock n’ roll cruise ship, this is the essential bucket list for rock, emo, and alternative music fans.
+From festivals to a rock n’ roll cruise ship, this is the essential music bucket list for rock, emo, and alternative music fans.

-I’d be on the look out for the Beatles, Bowie, Queen, ACDC, Nirvana, Joan Jett & The Blackhearts, Green Day exhibits.
-I would be annoying to go with, be it fangirling over clothes Joan Jett actually wore or the excessive Tenacious D references I’d make.
-Even though in the movie they went to the Rock and Roll History Museum in Hollywood, which doesn’t exist in real life.
-I think the Rock and Roll Hall of Fame is a decent subsitute.
+I’d be looking for the Beatles, Bowie, Queen, ACDC, Nirvana, Joan Jett & The Blackhearts, and Green Day exhibits.
+I would be annoying to go with, be it fangirling over clothes Joan Jett wore or the excessive Tenacious D references I’d make even though they went to the Rock and Roll History Museum in Hollywood in the movie, which doesn’t exist in real life.
+I think the Rock and Roll Hall of Fame is a decent substitute.

-I only heard of Shiprocked recently and immediately added it to the Bucket List!
+I only heard of Shiprocked recently and immediately added it to the music Bucket List!
 It’s a rock cruise from which this year went from Miami to Mexico.
-Shiprocked has been running for 6 years.
+Shiprocked has been running for six years.
 It sounds like heaven on earth; concerts day and night, drinking rum while staring out at the horizon, and playing on the beach in Mexico.

-Warped Tour was basically a roaming festival where you see a bunch of bands in one day, and then they move onto the next city and do it all over again.
+Warped Tour was basically a roaming festival where you see a bunch of bands in one day, and then they move on to the next city and do it all over again.